Autogramm/grex/README.md

 }
 ```

-If you use Grex for contrastive studies, please cite the following paper:
+If you use Grex for contrastive studies, please cite the most pertinent of the following papers:

 ```
 @inproceedings{herrera_et_al2024contrastive,